-This is a once-in-a-generation effort to proactively address many topics that are important to you.
+This is an effort to proactively address the many topics that are important to you.
 All opinions matter and all participants’ voices will be heard.
-Your input will help make Tuscaloosa be the best place that it can be to live, work, and play.
+Your input will help make Tuscaloosa be the best place that it can be to live, work and play.

 What is a comprehensive plan?

 A comprehensive plan is a strategic guide that expresses the values and aspirations of a community.
-It is the broadest public policy document a community can create and establishes a long-range vision for development, housing, environment, economic development, transportation, community facilities and services, and related topics.
+The broadest public policy document a community can create, it establishes a long-range vision for development, housing, environment, economic development, transportation, community facilities and services, and related topics.
 The comprehensive plan acts as a guidebook for decision-makers and is not a legally binding document.

-Why does Tuscaloosa need to update the comprehensive plan?
-The previous plan was drafted in 2009.
+Why update the comprehensive plan?
+Tuscaloosa’s previous plan was drafted in 2009.
 Since that time the community has experienced many changes, including a global recession, the 2011 tornado and significant population growth.
 In general, planning represents good stewardship, and there has never been a better time to consider recent events and trends to develop well-supported policies to create the best possible future.